Jun 09, 2023

 Evaluation and Capacity Building

 Applicants must evaluate their projects.
-The evaluation plan should outline efforts that will be used to assess SSEP goals and projected outcomes of student enrichment activities and include innovative plans to increase participation of underrepresented groups in science and mathematics.
+The evaluation plan should outline efforts that will be used to assess SSEP goals and projected outcomes of student enrichment activities and include innovative plans to increase the participation of underrepresented groups in science and mathematics.

 In addition, BWF employs an external evaluator to assess the quality and effectiveness of SSEP awards.
 Student surveys and instructions for program evaluations will be provided.
 The evaluator will also provide technical assistance in evaluation to individual projects.
 In compiling their annual evaluation report, the evaluators will then draw upon the standardized data collected by all projects, as well as the internal evaluation reports prepared by project staff.
 Occasional site visits will be made to individual projects as needed.